kptdev/kpt/site/content/en/concepts/functions/_index.md

 {{< png src="images/sink" >}}

 Instead, the function typically writes configurations to an external system (e.g. writing files to a filesystem).
+Find examples in the [sinks catalog].

 ### Pipeline